liam-nguyen/note/wiki/docs/OS/操作系统概念/13 File System Interface.md

 * When a file operation is requested, the file is specified via an index into this table.
 * When the file is no longer being actively used, it is closed by the process, and the operating system removes its entry from the open-file table, potentially releasing locks.

 ISSUES: Several different applications open the same file at the same time.

-SOLUTION: The operating system uses two levels of internal tables: a per-process table and a system-wide table.
+SOLUTION: The operating system uses two levels of internal tables: a per-process table and a system-wide table.[参见 内核数据结构](../深入了解计算机系统/10 系统级IO.md)

 * The per-process table tracks all files that a process has open.
     *  It Stores information regarding the process's use of the file (e.g. the current file pointer for each file, access rights to the file and accounting information)